How to Use This Tool

 Freelancers

-Batch convert client SVG files to PNG for deliverables.
-Many clients need PNG versions and may not have software that opens SVG.
+Batch convert client SVG files to PNG for deliverables - many clients need PNG versions and may not have software that opens SVG.

-Architects & Engineers
+Architects and Engineers

 Convert SVG floor plans, schematics, and diagrams to PNG for project documentation and client presentations.